-- You must forfeit the full purchase price of the item plus the original shipping cost.
-In some cases you may not receive the item back. - You will not receive a refund of the PayPal fees that you paid in connection with the sale.

-- If the claim was that the item received was Significantly Not as Described, you may not receive the item back, or you may be required to accept the item back plus pay for return shipping costs. - If the claim was that the item received was Significantly Not as Described and related to an item you sold that is counterfeit, you will be required to provide a full refund to the buyer and you may not receive the item back.
+- You must forfeit the full purchase price of the item or transaction plus any original shipping cost.
+This applies when you are the primary seller or a secondary seller of goods or services.
+For example, event ticketing agents, or online travel agents will forfeit the full purchase amount paid by the buyer.
+In some cases you may not receive the item back. - The Buyer Protection claim will only be considered fully resolved if: - The refund to a buyer is processed through PayPal, or - You provide evidence acceptable to PayPal, in its sole discretion, that the buyer agreed to the alternative resolution provided. - You will not receive a refund of the PayPal fees that you paid in connection with the sale. - If the claim was that the item received was Significantly Not as Described, you may not receive the item back, or you may be required to accept the item back plus pay for return shipping costs. - If the claim was that the item received was Significantly Not as Described and related to an item you sold that is counterfeit, you will be required to provide a full refund to the buyer and you may not receive the item back.